souldern/souldern.github.io/home/announcements/victoria prentis at the fox.md

 ---
 date: 2019-03-14
-title: meet Victoria Prentis at The Fox Inn, Thursday 21 March
+title: Meet Victoria Prentis at The Fox Inn, Thursday 21 March
 ---

+# Meet your MP at the Fox Inn, Thursday 21st March

 Victoria Prentis MP will be holding her next
 ‘Pub Tour’ on **Thursday 21 March**, at the Fox in Souldern.
 The event